PERCIVAL P56 PROVOST

 Title: Percival P56 Provost

 The Percival P.56 Provost was an ab initio trainer for the RAF.
 It was a low-wing, monoplane with a fixed undercarriage and side-by-side seating.
 Designed to an Air Ministry specification for a basic trainer to replace the Percival Prentice, the prototype first flew on 24 February 1950.
 The Provost entered service with the RAF in 1953.
 It had more than twice the power of its predecessor, the Prentice, with higher performance and manoeuvrability.
 Production ended in 1956 when 461 aircraft had been completed.
-The aircraft served with the RAF until the early 1960s, when it was replaced by the Jet Provost.

 Category: